Reactions to the 2023 Israeli judicial reform: Historians

-Others

-Nasreen Haddad Haj-Yahya, a partner at The Portland Trust, said that "if judges with a right-leaning world view are appointed, the harm to Arab women will be much greater than to other groups.
-A liberal woman from Tel Aviv has many more options... than a disenfranchised woman living in the Arab, patriarchal, traditional society in the countryside... this is also true of other disenfranchised groups in Israeli society, such as Ethiopian and [Jewish] Orthodox women...".
+Medical and healthcare professionals

 Yael Sherer, director of the Lobby to Combat Sexual Violence, commented that much of the medical and psychological treatment of victims of sexual violence is grounded in reasonableness: "if I appeal to the HJC today, then it can force the state [to provide care] thanks to the National Health Insurance Law that has the word 'reasonable' in it.
 But if we abolish reasonableness then there's no standard [of care] that is reasonable, the law is emptied of meaning, and the entire medical service will worsen at once."

 Dr. Rani Barnea, head of the Stroke Prevention Center at Beilinson Hospital, wrote an op-ed detailing the potential effects the reform would have on the medical system.
 According to Barnea, the reform could negatively affect patients' ability to exercise their right to healthcare; the professional independence of the medical system; the quality of medical training and treatment; and academic freedom and scientific research.
 Barnea also raised his concern about the impact the changes will have on the weakest members of society, such as the elderly, the disabled, inmates and refugees, as well as women.

+In an 18 July letter to Prime Minister Netanyahu, the chair of the Israel Medical Association (IMA), Professor Zion Hagay, called for Netanyahu "to remove the threat that hovers over the healthcare system and the Israeli society at large", and threatening a 2-hour "warning strike".
+The strike took place the following day.
+The following week, after the abolishment of the reasonableness clause, the association declared a labor dispute and a 24-hour strike, but was cut short by a ruling of the National Labor Court.